fairsilas/South-China-Sea-Game/Outline.md

 ### Pirate Queen Cheng I Sao
 - In-depth exploration of her character, exploits, and influence in the game's narrative.
+- Discover the strange love triangle beteen Chang I, Cheng Pao, ang Chang I Sao.

 ### Cui Zhi 'the Benevolent Thief'
 - Integration of this historical figure as an example of piracy as an escape from Qing taxation.
+Introduced as a Sailors tale of a benevolant pirate who only took from the rich and only took half of their goods.

 ### Pirate Mo Guanfu
-- Encounters with this character in various ways, such as witnessing his trial or interacting with him as an NPC.
+- Encounters with this character in various ways, such as witnessing his trial or interacting with him as an NPC. his trial will be public and show the brutality of Qing policy for Piratacy in many cases.

 ## V. Progression and Objectives